Ordos City: Modern

-In 2001, the State Council approved the withdrawal of Ikezhao League and the establishment of the prefecture-level Ordos City.
+The modern city of Ordos was established in 2001.

-On June 8, 2016, the State Council approved the “Request for the Establishment of Kangbashi District in Ordos City” of Inner Mongolia Autonomous Region: agreed to set up Kangbashi District, and will be the Habagesh Street, Qingshan Street and Binhe Street in Dongsheng District of Ordos City.
+On 8 June 2016, the State Council approved the "Request for the Establishment of Kangbashi District in Ordos City" of Inner Mongolia Autonomous Region: agreed to set up Kangbashi District, and will be the Habagesh Street, Qingshan Street and Binhe Street in Dongsheng District of Ordos City.
 It is placed under the jurisdiction of the Kangbashi district.

 Geography and climate

 Ordos's prefectural administrative region occupies 86752 km2 and covers the bigger part of the Ordos Desert, although the urban area itself is relatively small.
 It borders the prefecture-level divisions of Hohhot to the east, Baotou to the northeast, Bayan Nur to the north, Alxa League to the northwest, Wuhai to the west, the Ningxia Hui Autonomous Region to its southwest, and the provinces of Shaanxi and Shanxi to the south.
 The maximal north–south extent is 340 km, while from east to west it stretches for 400 km.

 The most populous municipality is Dongsheng which had a population of 582,544 inhabitants as of the 2010 census.
 Another urban area is the conglomeration of Kangbashi District and the adjacent township of Altan Xire.
 Kangbashi is to the north of the Wulan Mulun River, a tributary of the Yellow River, while Altan Xire is to the south of the same river.

 The area of Ordos can roughly be divided into a hilly area in the east, high plateaus in the west and center, sandy deserts in the north and south, and plains at the southern bank of the Yellow River.
 The highest elevation, at 2149 m, is located in the west, and the lowest point, at 850 m, is in the east.

 There are two large deserts in the territory of Ordos: Kubuqi Desert in the north and the Mu Us (Maowusu) Desert in the south.
 The Kubuqi Desert occupies 19.2% of Ordos, or 16600 km2, while the Maowusu Desert takes up 28.8% of the area, or 25000 km2.

 Ordos features a cold semi-arid climate (Köppen BSk), marked by long, cold and very dry winters; very warm, somewhat humid summers; and strong winds, especially in spring.
 The annual precipitation is 300 to 400 mm in the eastern part of the city and 190 to 350 mm in the western part.
 Most of the rain falls between July and September, with very little snow in winter; average annual evaporation reaches 2000 to 3000 mm.
 In the city proper, the monthly 24-hour average temperature ranges from −10.5 C in January to 21.0 C in July, while the annual mean is 6.16 C. Sunshine duration averages 2,700 to 3,200 hours annually.